octo-shark/LandingPage/README.md

 # Focus on the Important Stuff Most
 Studies show that 80% of your productivity comes from 20% of your time.
 Discover your most valuable activities and focus on them.

-# Tear Thru of wasted time
+# Tear, Shred, Bite Thru wasted time
 How much time are you actually spending with emails, non-essential meetings and unplanned interruptions?
 Find out with Time Shark and take action.

 # How Time Shark Works